deekshaarora12/Calculator_Behaviour/division.md

 Then I see "divided number and two digits of precision" as a result

-Scenario: Division of multiple numbers
+Scenario: Division of more than one numbers

 Given The calculator is on